CWHer/cwher/README.md

   - Accelerating machine learning training and inference on heterogeneous hardware

-- :seedling: Incoming Ph.D. candidate at the University of Waterloo.
+- :seedling: MMath at the University of Waterloo.

 - :warning: My GitHub personal website is currently under reconstruction, you can view some of my repos.